Q: What is Amazon Aurora?

 You can see how many IOs your Aurora instance is consuming by going to the AWS Console.
 To find your IO consumption, go to the RDS section of the console, look at your list of instances, select your Aurora instances, then look for the “Billed read operations” and “Billed write operations” metrics in the monitoring section.

 Q: Do I need to change client drivers to use Amazon Aurora PostgreSQL?

 No, Amazon Aurora will work with standard PostgreSQL database drivers.

 Q: What does "five times the performance of MySQL" mean?

 Amazon Aurora delivers significant increases over MySQL performance by tightly integrating the database engine with an SSD-based virtualized storage layer purpose-built for database workloads, reducing writes to the storage system, minimizing lock contention and eliminating delays created by database process threads.
-Our tests with SysBench on r3.8xlarge instances show that Amazon Aurora delivers over 500,000 SELECTs/sec and 100,000 updates/sec, five times higher than MySQL running the same benchmark on the same hardware.
-Detailed instructions on this benchmark and how to replicate it yourself are provided in the Amazon Aurora Performance Benchmarking Guide.
+Our tests with SysBench on r3.8xlarge instances show that Amazon Aurora delivers over 500,000 SELECTs/sec and 100,000 UPDATEs/sec, five times higher than MySQL running the same benchmark on the same hardware.
+Detailed instructions on this benchmark and how to replicate it yourself are provided in the Amazon Aurora MySQL Performance Benchmarking Guide.